Bells and lamps of the temple

 The Village Talupulapalli

 Talupulapalli is a simple village in Puthalapattu mandalam of Chittoor district.
-As one travels from Chittoor to Kadapa this village is on the 24th kilometer right on the National highway No. 18 itself.
-The bus stop of the village is right in front of a simple village temple of Sri Hanuman.
+As one travels from Chittoor to Kadapa this village is on the 24th kilometer right on the National Highway No. 18 itself.
+The bus stop of the village is right in front of the simple village temple of Sri Hanuman.

-The village economics is based on agriculture, but slowly few area of this village is switching over to horticulture by growing mangoes and has few mango orchards also.
+The village economy is based on agriculture, but slowly few areas of this village are switching over to horticulture by growing mangoes and having a few mango orchards also.

 The temple of Sri Anjaneya

-Sri Anjaneya Temple, Talupulapalli village, Puthalapattu mandal, Chittoor Dist., A. P. The temple of Sri Anjaneya of this village is facing east and is right adjacent to the highway.
+The temple of Sri Anjaneya of this village is facing east and is right adjacent to the highway.
 A big stone pillar of about ten feet is placed in the middle of a platform and on top of the pillar is a lamp making it a deepa stamba.
-In front of this is a four pillared mandapam with a temporary roof.
+In front of this is a four-pillared mandapam with a temporary roof.
 On both sides of the mandapam there are two small mandapams housing Sri Ganesa and Sri Maruga [Karthikeya].
-Then a compound wall for the temple with an entrance at the middle is seen.
+Then a compound wall for the temple with an entrance in the middle is seen.
 As you enter the compound you can see a mandapam which has an ornamentally decorated arch at the top.
-The arch has Sri Rama parivar depicted on it beautifully.
+The arch has Sri Rama Parivar depicted on it beautifully.
 In the center of the mandapam is the balipeedam.
 The vahanam [camel] of Sri Anjaneya is seen immediately behind the balipeedam.
 Next is the ‘garbhagraham’ in a raised position.
-From this point itself one can have darshan of the main deity.
+From this point itself, one can have the darshan of the main deity.
 Devotees can make circumambulation of the main ‘garbhagraham’ from this point and the path is well laid.
-While going round one can see the imposing vimanam over the ‘garbhagraham’.
-On the four sides one can see Sri Anjaneya in Sanjevaraya, Veera, Bhaktha, and Yoga forms in stucco figures.
+While going around one can see the imposing vimanam over the ‘garbhagraham’.
+On the four sides, one can see Sri Anjaneya in Sanjevaraya, Veera, Bhaktha, and Yoga forms in stucco figures.

 Pillar itself becomes temple

-Sri Anjaneya of Talupulapalli village, Puthalapattu mandal, Chittoor Dist., A. P. A close look at the ‘garbhagraham’ and the deity, it can be observed that the moortham of Sri Anjaneya is carved as an embossment figure on a pillar.
-While Sri Anjaneya is facing east, conch [shanku] facing south, a tiruman mark facing west and disc [chakram] facing north could be seen.
+A close look at the ‘garbhagraham’ and the deity, it can be observed that the moortham of Sri Anjaneya is carved as an embossment figure on a pillar.
+While Sri Anjaneya is facing east, conch [shanku] facing south, a tiruman mark facing west, and disc [chakram] facing north could be seen.
 These figures forms the bottom of the pillar and the pillar whose height is not known goes up to the top of the ‘garbhagraham’.
 The vimanam is constructed covering the top portion of the pillar.

-It is our presumption that the pillar in the ‘garbhagraham’ should be a ‘deepa stambam’ and the post we see outside the temple should be a ‘garuda stambam’ of a huge temple of Sri Vishnu that should have been there in existence long time ago.
-Now only the ‘garuda stambam’ and the ‘deepa stambam’ are found at this place of which the ‘deepa stambam’ had been made as the main temple.
+We presume that the pillar in the ‘garbhagraham’ should be a ‘deepa stambam’ and the post we see outside the temple should be a ‘garuda stambam’ of a huge temple of Sri Vishnu that should have been there in existence a long time ago.
+Now only the ‘garuda stambam’ and the ‘deepa stambam’ are found at this place where the ‘deepa stambam’ had been made as the main temple.

 It is no wonder that this village had been named ‘Talupulapalli’.
 While Sri Anjaneya Himself is the rakshak of the village, why have a door?
 It is even more appropriate that Sri Anjaneya is found at the entrance to the village itself.